If you’re a real estate investor or real estate agent, this Evergreen marketing article could change the way you think about marketing your business.

 Inbound online marketing with Evergreen content is the answer.
 It attracts your most qualified prospects who are motivated to solve their problem.
-It builds trust and credibility with them 24/7 365 through your Carrot Authority Hub.
+It builds trust and credibility with them 24/7, 365 through your Carrot Lead Generation Hub.

 Evergreen marketing is what we focus on the most here at Carrot.
 We then amplify it with paid marketing and even hamster wheel marketing.

-We’ll also talk about hamster wheel marketing in this post and the difference between it and Evergreen.
+We’ll also discuss hamster wheel marketing in this post and the difference between it and Evergreen.
 To us, it’s not one or the other.
 It’s both.
-But you want to grow more and more into the Evergreen side of things because that’s where you create your consistency, your freedom, your flexibility.
+But you want to grow more and more into the Evergreen side of things because that’s where you create your consistency, freedom, and flexibility.

-You can make a greater impact with your business, but also that’s where your most valuable and highest converting leads come from is from that and then we amplify it with the hamster wheel approach.
+You can make a greater impact with your business, but that’s where your most valuable and highest converting leads come from is from, and then we amplify it with the hamster wheel approach.

 What is Evergreen Marketing?

-Evergreen marketing is essentially creating content and getting online in a spot where it’s going to be there forever, your website, or your “authority hub” here with Carrot, and then amplifying that on social media.
+Evergreen marketing is essentially creating content and getting online in a spot where it will be there forever, your website or your “lead generation hub” here with Carrot, and then amplifying that on social media.

 If you’re creating a piece of content and you just put it up on Facebook or Instagram, it’s going to be there for 24 to 48, maybe 72 hours before it gets pushed down, forcing you to get back on the hamster wheel and post again, and post again and post again, because the life span of that content is so short.

-The lifespan of that content is so short that you have to continually be on the hamster wheel.
+The lifespan of that content is so short that you must be on the hamster wheel continually.

-If you get off of the hamster, if you stop doing those postings, if you stop doing direct mail, if you stop cold calling or doing RBMs, then your leads will eventually dwindle down to a stop and you’ve got to restart and get back on the hamster wheel.
+If you get off the hamster wheel, stop doing those postings, stop doing direct mail, stop cold calling or doing RBMs, then your leads will eventually dwindle to a stop, and you’ve got to restart and get back on the hamster wheel.

-Now, the other way that we like to focus outside of the hamster wheel is Evergreen.
+Now, Evergreen is another way we like to focus outside of the hamster wheel.
 But it does take work.
 Evergreen is more like picturing a stack of bricks.

-Here you see the hamster wheel and the hamster wheel looks amazing because it’s easy.
+Here, you see the hamster wheel, which looks amazing because it’s easy.
 You can hop on it.
-You can take a step and it immediately gives you feedback.
+You can take a step, and it immediately gives you feedback.

 It immediately gives you a result.
-But the problem mentioned earlier, is you have to stay on the hamster wheel forever or plug somebody into the hamster wheel for you in order for it to keep giving you the result.
+But the problem mentioned earlier is you have to stay on the hamster wheel forever or plug somebody into the hamster wheel for you to keep giving you the result.

 That’s where agents or investors get burnt.
 Everyone tells them, “Do this method, do this method.”
-But two, three, four, five years later, they get burnt out because they’re still doing that hamster wheel marketing with no end in sight, no systems to make it Evergreen.
+But two, three, four, five years later, they get burnt out because they’re still doing that hamster wheel marketing with no end or systems to make it Evergreen.

 This is where we want to help make a change.

-So each brick in the stack represents a piece of content, a page on your website, something that’s going to be there forever.
+So, each brick in the stack represents a piece of content, a page on your website, something that will be there forever.
 It could be a video.
 It could be a location page of a neighborhood you do business in.

-Or, a video post on our system where you can take a short video from your cell phone, uploaded it to our video post feature, and automatically turn it from a video into a written article for you that you can then publish.
+Or, a video post on our system where you can take a short video from your cell phone, upload it to our video post feature, and automatically turn it from a video into a written article that you can then publish.

 So, get into the weekly routine.
 Pick up a brick and stack it, pick up a brick and stack it.

 Eventually, you’re going to have a whole row of bricks.
 It was dirty.
 It was hard work.
-You might even pull back and go, “I’ve done a bunch of work here and I’m not getting the result yet.”
+You might even pull back and say, “I’ve done a lot of work here, and I’m not getting the result yet.”